germanger/csvhelper/README.md

 Call the static member `MangerCSV.CSVHelepr.GetCSVString`, by passing the following parameters:

-* inputList: List of dynamic objects
+* `inputList`: List of dynamic objects.
+They don't need to have the same structure and they can also have nested properties.
-* cultureInfo: Default is InvariantCulture.
+* `cultureInfo`: Default is `InvariantCulture`.
 This parameter is relevant when converting decimal numbers to string.
-* columnDelimiter: Default is `";"`
+* `columnDelimiter:` Default is `";"`
-* dateFormat: Default is `"yyyy-MM-dd"`
+* `dateFormat`: Default is `"yyyy-MM-dd"`

 ## Algorithm